Otros Ejercicios

 He stood there lookin' at me and I saw him smile.

-And I know I wouldn't be there to help you along.
+And I know I wouldn't be there to you along.

-So I gave you that and I said goodbye,
+So I gave you that name and I goodbye,

 And I know you hate me and ya got the right,